annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 1. Safeguarding Indian heritage is need for the moment.
 Discuss.
 [150 words] #Art_Culture
 2. Assess the importance of accounts of Chinese and Arab travellers in reconstructing the history of India.
 [150 words] #Art_Culture
 3. Throw light on the significance of Mahatma Gandhi’s thoughts in the present times.
-[150 words] #Art_Culture
+[150 words] #modern_history
 4. Why is the Indian Regional Navigational Satellite System (IRNSS) needed?
 How does it help in navigation?
 [150 words]
 5. Why is India taking a keen interest in the resources of the Arctic Region?
 [150 words]
 6. Define mantle plume and explain its role in plate tectonics.
 [150 words]